StringManolo/Panther/README.md

 ### Features
+- Scriptable
+  - Allows you to control a second brower embeeded inside Panther
+  - Allows you to control the second browser using scripting languages like js, python, lua ...
+  - Read the section at the end if you interested in the Status of this feature

 - Blocker
   - Blocks common AD servers by replacing the downloaded AD by a custom file
   - Blocks common Trackers by replacing the downloaded javascript by a custom file